Unions, intersections and a one-shot quantum joint typicality lemma: Introduction

 Declare FAIL, if Charlie did not declare \\ any guess above. \end{quote}

 We now analyse the expectation, under the choice of a random codebook $\cC$, of the error probability of Charlie's decoding algorithm.
 Suppose the message pair $(m_1, m_2)$ is inputted to the channel.
 Let $\prec$ denote the lexicographic order on message pairs.
 Let the channel output be denoted by $z$.
 Then, a decoding error occurs only if Charlie tosses a HEAD for a pair $(\hat{m}_1, \hat{m}_2) \prec (m_1, m_2)$ or if Charlie tosses a TAIL for $(m_1, m_2)$.
-The probability of this occurring, for a given codebook $\cC$, is upper bounded by
+The expectation, over the choice of the random codebook $\cC$, of the decoding error is then upper bounded by